 - Object first(): Returns the first (that is, lowest as elements are ordered in ascending order by default) present in the SortedSet.

 - Object last(): Returns the last (that is, highest) present in the SortedSet.

 - SortedSet subSet(int start, int end): Returns a SortedSet object that contains the elements from start and ending with end-1.

 - SortedSet tailSet(Object ele): Returns a SortedSet object that contains the all the elements that are greater or equal to the element ele.

-The above methods are illustrated in TreeSet program.
+The above methods SortedSet interface are illustrated in TreeSet programs.